InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * **typing_tool_strata:** which strata to include this variable in for developing the segmentation typing tool (both/all/urban/rural)
     * **typing_tool_include:** include in the typing tool phase
     * **notes:** space to capture information about decisions made, observations, etc
-    * **domain specific columns O-T:** include this variable in this domain (relevant for PCA phase and quantitative profiling phase)

 ## Repo structure